Accuracysg/RMODELER/README.md

-Step2.Open the  RMODELER-master zip folder and extrac it then you can find the Index.html page
+Step2.Open the  RMODELER-master zip folder and extract it then you can find the Index.html page